-risks directly related to the contracts concluded by the agent on the principal's behalf (such as financing inventory or stocks); and

-• risks related to investments (investments specifically required for the type of activity for which the agent has been appointed by the principal), which often are irrecoverable or sunk costs.
+- risks directly related to the contracts concluded by the agent on the principal's behalf (such as financing inventory or stocks); and - risks related to investments (investments specifically required for the type of activity for which the agent has been appointed by the principal), which often are irrecoverable or sunk costs.

 If the agent bears neither, or an insignificant amount of, these risks in relation to an activity it conducts on behalf of the principal, then the agent will be regarded as part of the same business as the principal, as opposed to a separate business, and hence the agreement between them will fall outside the scope of the laws.
 The financial risks arising from solely being an agent, for example, an agent's income being dependent on its ability to effectively perform on the principal's behalf, are not relevant in this context.

 In addition to the assumption of risk, there are practical indications that often are used to characterise a particular agreement:

-Does title to the goods sold pass from If so, then the agreement in question one business to the other? is likely not to be an agency agreement Does the business selling the goods If so, then the agreement in question pay for the costs of sales, advertising, is likely not to be an agency marketing and transportation? agreement.
+If so, then the agreement in question is likely not to be an agency agreement If so, then the agreement in question is likely not to be an agency agreement.
 This does not prevent an agent from arranging transport of goods to the Channel Islands, so long as these costs are ultimately paid by the principal.
-Does the business selling the goods If so, then the agreement in question provide after-sales service that is fully is likely to be an agency agreement. paid for or reimbursed by the other business?
-Is the agent required to make major If so, then the agreement in question market-specific investments in is likely not to be an agency equipment, premises, or training? agreement.
-Does the business selling a product If so, then the agreement in question assume third-party liability for any is likely not to be an agency damage the product may cause? agroomont damage the product may cause: agreement.
+If so, then the agreement in question is likely to be an agency agreement.
+If so, then the agreement in question is likely not to be an agency agreement. be an agency agreement.
+If so, then the agreement in question is likely not to be an agency agreement.

-Finally, although individual agency agreements are excluded from the applicability of the laws, concerns could be raised if multiple principals that otherwise compete against each other all use the same agent in Jersey or Guernsey.
+Finally, although individual agency agreements are excluded from the applicability of the laws, concerns could be raised if multiple principals that otherwise compete against each other all use the same agent in Jersey.
 This could be seen as leading to concerted action among the principals (arising from information exchanged via the common agent), which could raise independent concerns under the laws.

-5 Hindering or preventing competition
+5. Hindering or Preventing Competition

-Assuming the basic parameters discussed above are satisfied, a vertical agreement will only be subject to the laws if it has the object or effect of hindering or preventing competition in the supply of goods or services within Jersey or Guernsey3.
+Assuming the basic parameters discussed above are satisfied, a vertical agreement will only be subject to the law if it has the object or effect of hindering or preventing competition in the supply of goods or services within Jersey4.

-The laws require CICRA to act 'with regard to' (Guernsey) or 'as consistently as possible' (Jersey) with the treatment of corresponding questions that have arisen under competition law in the European Union - see section 1 above.
+The laws requires the Authority to act 'as consistently as possible' (Jersey) with the treatment of corresponding questions that have arisen under competition law in the European Union - see section 1 above.
 Our analysis of vertical agreements will therefore be informed by precedents established by the European Commission and European courts, as well as guidance provided by EU Member States such as the UK.
-To this end, we will have regard to authorities such as the European Commission's Guidelines on Vertical Restraints4 and the Guideline on Vertical Agreements published by the UK Office of Fair Trading.
-Recourse to such materials, however, only informs our analysis, and does not prevent us from departing from EU precedents if we find that circumstances specific to markets in Jersey or Guernsey warrant such a departure.
+To this end, we will have regard to authorities such as the European Commission's Guidelines on Vertical Restraints5 and the Guideline on Vertical Agreements published by the UK Office of Fair Trading.
+Recourse to such materials, however, only informs our analysis, and does not prevent us from departing from EU precedents if we find that circumstances specific to markets in Jersey warrants such a departure.